vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

   - [One of the signers](https://etherscan.io/address/0x1871Cf6F04bD5dC3414B6EB0130B09712a6CF2F1) is also on Reserve’s [Slow Wallet Multisig](https://etherscan.io/address/0xA7b123D54BcEc14b4206dAb796982a6d5aaA6770#code)

-- ~4,400,000 eUSD in an [EOA](https://etherscan.io/token/0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F?a=0x79e76c14b3bb6236dfc06d2d7ff219c8b070169c) that appears to do arbitrage operations.
+- ~5,400,000 eUSD in an [EOA](https://etherscan.io/token/0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F?a=0x79e76c14b3bb6236dfc06d2d7ff219c8b070169c) that appears to do arbitrage operations.

 - 510,002 eUSD in a [2-of-2 multisig](https://app.safe.global/balances?safe=eth:0x30DA4EB397215cF407C46854CA7188f4e60F3402) that is [verifiable](https://auditor.mobilecoin.foundation/) as the MobileCoin bridge multisig managed by Reserve (There is a correspondent 510,002 eUSD on MobileCoin)
      - This [2-of-2 multisig](https://etherscan.io/address/0x30da4eb397215cf407c46854ca7188f4e60f3402) is itself controlled by 2 additional multisigs.
 These two additional multisigs are held by a 1-of-3 and 2-of-3 multisigs themselves.

 - ~500,000 eUSD in [eUSD/hyUSD](https://etherscan.io/address/0x8a8434a5952ac2cf4927bbea3ace255c6dd165cd) Curve pool

-A third of the total supply of eUSD is in the eUSD/FraxBP pool with another third controlled by a 2-of-4 multisig, in which one of the signers is also on Reserve’s Slow Wallet multisig ([SlowWallet](https://etherscan.io/address/0x6bab6EB87Aa5a1e4A8310C73bDAAA8A5dAAd81C1#code), [SlowWallet owner - Reserve Rights multisig](https://etherscan.io/address/0xA7b123D54BcEc14b4206dAb796982a6d5aaA6770)).

 ### Market

 Electronic Dollars (eUSD) trading is currently limited to decentralized exchanges.
-[Coingecko](https://www.coingecko.com/en/coins/electronic-usd#markets) lists the DEX 4swap with trading pairs eUSD/USDC and eUSD/MOB.
-Although available on Uniswap, it is not frequently traded.
+[Coingecko](https://www.coingecko.com/en/coins/electronic-usd#markets) lists the DEX 4swap with trading pairs eUSD/USDC and eUSD/MOB, although liquidity these is very low.
 Onchain data suggests most of the trading activity is on Curve within the [eUSD/FraxBP pool](https://curve.fi/#/ethereum/pools/factory-v2-277/deposit) consisting of eUSD, FRAX, and USDC.

 The swap pairs have shown up in different pair patterns on DEXes as depicted here: